ballerina-attic/docs-ballerina-vscode-extension/en/docs/implement-the-code/sequence-diagram-view.md

 There are two methods for switching to the graphical mode using the VS Code extension.

--   Using the `Visualize` code lense that appears in the editor.
+1. Click the `Visualize` CodeLens that appears in the editor.

     <img src="../../img/visual-programming/sequence-diagram-view/visualize-code-block.png" class="cInlineImage-full"/>